Diversity, Equity, Inclusion & Belonging Report

 - Diversity, Equity, Inclusion & Belonging Professional Certificate

-NAWBO is exploring avenues to provide diversity, equity inclusion and belonging training to NAWBO members and possibly their staff to build a more inclusive workforce culture.
-The certificate program will be launched when funding is secured through a grant partner with a common mission of expanding diversity and inclusion education in the small business community. *In development
+NAWBO is exploring avenues to provide diversity, equity inclusion and belongin training to NAWBO members and possibly their staff to build a more inclusive workforce culture.
+The certificate program will be launchedwhen funding is secured through a grant partner with a common mission of expanding diversity and inclusion education in the small business community. *In development

 National Leadership and Investment in People

-The National team has an active RFP to bring a full-time Diversity and Inclusion Professional on staff.
-The individual will assist in chapter education, evaluation of diversity initiative progress and national strategy development.
+The National team has brought on a DEI&B consultant to assist in chapter education, evaluation of diversity initiative progress and national strategy development.

 - Chapter Leader Diversity Education